 - Not necessary, but my ears were very grateful

 - Again, not necessary, but when that rain started coming down it kept my neck and face so warm, and honestly would have probably gotten sick without it.

-What to Expect & Key Tips and Takeaways
+What to Expect & Key Tips and Takeaways from Rainbow Mountain

 Okay so here is pretty much the shortened condensed version of my tale, if everything had gone according to plan.
 Here you can find the main takeaways for an excursion to Rainbow Mountain.

-- Wait to book your tour until you are in Cusco, as with the case with Machu Picchu, often times you can haggle your way down from a listed price.
+- Wait to book your tour until you are in Cusco, as with the case with Machu Picchu.
+Often times you can haggle your way down from a listed price.
 Do your research on what company you will be traveling with first!!
 Then go around town and bargain with people.
 It helps if you know Spanish, if not, English will work fine.

 - Be prepared to leave Cusco around 3:30 AM and arrive at the Rainbow Mountain trail around 8 AM.

 - There will not be enough food, so you will need to bring snacks to sustain yourselves